universe0101/learn-linux-kernel/README.md

 # learn-linux-kernel
-do you like linux?let's begin study it!!!!
+echo "do you like linux?let's begin study it!!!!"